Heavy Metals Test Profile , Blood: Arsenic, Lead and Mercury

 This metal can also be added to paints and solvents, that's why it will eventually end up in your house and the breathable air.
 Mercury tends to stick to organs and tissues, causing poisoning in people of all ages.

 Arsenic is also a dangerous heavy metal present in household products, including building items such as pressure-treated woods.
-Your potable water can also be contaminated with arsenic as well as the seafood you're probably consuming regularly.
+Your potable water can also be contaminated with arsenic and the seafood you probably consume regularly.

 Arsenic is a "global toxin" that can cause serious health problems, including cancer.
 It's highly recommended to test for this heavy substance from time to time, especially if you experience symptoms such as nausea and vomiting.

 Back in the days, most cars used gasoline enhanced with lead.
 This type of combination can be very dangerous because the lead will eventually end up in the atmosphere.
-People in the United States breathed air contaminated with lead for decades and it's believed that this is why the crime rate was so high in the country.
+People in the United States breathed air contaminated with lead for decades and it's believed that this is why the crcountry's crime rate was so high

 Lead can damage the brain and cause abnormally aggressive behavior in people of all ages.
 This heavy metal is now banned from car fuels and it's present in fewer and fewer everyday products.
 Contamination with lead can lead to cancer and other life-threatening diseases.
 It's present in cigarette smoke too.